Cave Canem Pompeii Tile

 Maintenance

 To keep your marble tile always shining, clean it regularly with a soft, dry cloth.
-If necessary, use a solution of warm water and neutral soap to remove any stains.
-Avoid using harsh chemicals that could damage the surface.
+If necessary, use a solution of lukewarm water and neutral soap to remove any stains.
+Avoid using harsh chemical products that could damage the surface.